xem/js13k-level-editor/README.md

 It can be used to produce built-in levels for your js13k game.

-It's super small so you can also include it in your entry and use it as a custom level editor for your game.
+A lite version (1.1kb gzipped) can also be included directly in your entry as a custom level editor for your game.

 Feel free to fork it and adapt it to your needs.

-There's also a (~200b) level reader that you can use directly in your game to load built-in or user-made levels.
+There's also a tiny level reader script that you can use to load custom levels.

 The levels made with this editor are shareable as text or with an URL.